Tenge Law Firm

 Protect Your Rights After Being Injured By Someone Else's Dog

-Compensation for Dog Attack Injuries
+Compensation for Dog Attack Injuries in Denver

 Coloradans love their dogs.
 Walk down the street in any of our shopping districts, and you’ll likely find water dishes outside the storefronts.
 Many businesses welcome dogs, and we even have salons and bakeries devoted exclusively to canine pampering.

 More than half of all bites occur on the property of the dog’s owner.
 Rules vary from state to state, but Colorado has some specific statutes you should be aware of.

 If an aggressive dog has harmed you or a loved one, you may be entitled to recover compensation for your damages.
 You can learn about your rights and options by speaking to Todd Tenge in person.

-Dangers of a Dog Bite
+What Are the Dangers of a Dog Bite Injury?